Edna Mode: Appearances

 Edna first appears in The Incredibles as a fashion designer to superheroes and close friend of the titular characters.
-During the “golden age of superheroes", Edna is one of a few elite guests who attend the private wedding ceremony of Bob and Helen Parr, then better-known to the public as the superheroes Mr. Incredible and Elastigirl.
-After all superheroes have been outlawed and forced to retire following a series of lawsuits, forcing Edna to retire from superhero work due to government restrictions, Edna does not appear again until approximately midway through the film when she is unexpectedly visited by Bob who has resumed superhero work undercover, a secret he keeps from his family.
-Bob initially asks Edna to simply repair his original super suit, but she ultimately convinces him to allow her to design an entirely new outfit on the condition that capes not be incorporated whatsoever due to safety concerns, ultimately ending her 15 years-long retirement from superhero work.
-Helen soon discovers that Bob's original super suit had received a patch job, determining that the only person capable of repairing a super suit would be Edna and growing more suspicious of Bob's actions.
-Later in the film, Helen visits Edna in the hopes of finding out more information about Bob's whereabouts, discovering that she had taken the liberty of designing a complete matching set of super suits for his family.
-Although their reunion is brief, Edna provides an initially distraught Helen with the encouragement she needs to resume her identity as Elastigirl in order to save her husband (and their marriage), in addition to introducing the character to the homing device she had implanted in her husband's suit, intentionally revealing his exact location to her.
+During the "golden age of superheroes", Edna is one of a few elite guests who attend the private wedding ceremony of Bob and Helen Parr, then better-known to the public as the superheroes Mr. Incredible and Elastigirl.
+After all superheroes have been outlawed and forced to retire following a series of lawsuits, Edna is also forced to retire from superhero work due to government restrictions.
+Later, Edna is unexpectedly visited by Bob, who has resumed superhero work undercover.
+Bob initially asks Edna to simply repair a tear in his original super suit, but she ultimately convinces him to allow her to design an entirely new outfit, on the condition that capes not be incorporated whatsoever due to numerous safety concerns.
+Helen soon discovers that Bob's original super suit has received a patch job; determining that the only person capable of repairing a super suit would be Edna, a suspicious Helen visits Edna in the hopes of finding out more information about Bob's actions.
+She discovers that Edna, mistakenly assuming that Helen and the children know of Bob's new work, has created a complete matching set of super suits for the entire Parr family.
+Although their reunion is brief, Edna provides an initially distraught Helen with the encouragement she needs to resume her identity as Elastigirl in order to save her husband (and their marriage).
+A homing device Edna built into Bob's suit helps Helen to track him down and rescue him from Syndrome's containment unit.

 Edna appears in the film's sequel, Incredibles 2 (2018).
-When Helen is recruited by a pair of entrepreneurs to change the public's perception of superheroes and thus returns to work to fight crime as Elastigirl, Edna is upset to learn that Elastigirl's costume has been designed by a rival designer.
-Bob soon becomes overwhelmed by Jack-Jack's emerging superpowers, and recruits Edna for assistance with controlling him.
-Although Edna is initially reluctant to babysit Jack-Jack, she soon develops a strong liking for the baby and she is willing to babysit him overnight free of charge; during this time, she upgrades his suit with sensors and a remote control so that the family can monitor his powers and rein them in as needed.
+When Helen is recruited by a pair of entrepreneurs to change the public's perception of superheroes, and resumes her alter-identity of Elastigirl, Edna is upset to learn that Helen is being forced to wear a new costume created by a rival designer as part of the publicity stunt.
+Bob eventually becomes overwhelmed by Jack-Jack's emerging superpowers, and recruits Edna for assistance with controlling him.
+Although Edna is initially reluctant to babysit Jack-Jack, she develops a strong liking for the baby once she discovers how many powers he has, and enjoys the challenge of creating a sensor-filled suit that anticipates and mitigates the dangers associated with Jack-Jack's lack of control over his powers.
+She also explains to Bob that it is not uncommon for children to have multiple superpowers when young, as babies by nature have unlimited potential.
 She gives the enhanced suit to Bob in a custom shopping bag, which bears a logo for her services that incorporates her signature eyeglasses into its lettering.
 Edna also appears in Disney on Ice's adaptation of the film: The Incredibles in a Magic Kingdom Adventure.
 The time that Edna spends looking after Jack-Jack is the focus of the animated short Auntie Edna.